 5 Key Factors for Social Media Audience Segmentation

-If identifying or analyzing online audience segments is part of your day-to-day, whether it be for a brand, business, or agency, you need to use more than your typical online analytics.
+If identifying or analyzing online audience segments is part of your day-to-day, for a brand, business, or agency, you need to use more than your typical online analytics.

 You need accurate data - not assumptions.
 And you also need actionable data.
 The number of Twitter followers or how many likes a tweet got doesn’t help.